-- The Nicotine Inhalog Products (Age of Sale and Proxy Purchasing) Regulations 2015 introduce a statutory minimum age of sale of 18 for nicotine inhaling products as part of a wider strategy to protect children and young people from the health harms of tobacco and nicotine addiction. - The Regulations provide exemptions for nicotine inhaling products that are licensed as medicines so that they can be made available to children and young people. - An offence will be committed where a retailer sells a device (or liquid) covered by the regulations to a person aged under 18.
+The Nicotine Inhaling Products (Age of Sale and Proxy Purchasing) Regulations 2015 introduce a statutory minimum age of sale of 18 for nicotine inhaling products as part of a wider strategy to protect children and young people from the health harms of tobacco and nicotine addiction.

+The Regulations provide exemptions for nicotine inhaling products that are licensed as medicines so that they can be made available to children and young people.

+An offence will be committed where a retailer sells a device (or liquid) covered by the Regulations to a person under the age of 18.
 As with underage sales of tobacco, a retailer found guilty of selling e-cigarettes to under 18s could be fined up to £2,500.
-Please see section below Due Diligence for practical steps you make wish to take in order to avoid committing such an offence. - It will also be an offence for an individual to purchase products on behalf of young people under 18, subject to exemptions.
-This is known as 'proxy purchasing' and guidance is included for your information. - Local trading standards officers will be responsible for the enforcement of the regulations, which will apply in England and Wales.
+Please see the 'Due diligence' section below for practical steps you may wish to take in order to avoid committing such an offence.

+It will also be an offence for an individual to purchase products on behalf of young people under 18 (subject to exemptions).
+This is known as 'proxy purchasing' and guidance is included for your information.

+Local trading standards officers will be responsible for the enforcement of the Regulations, which will apply in England and Wales.

-Age of Sale for Nicotine Inhaling Products
+Age of sale for nicotine inhaling products

-- The statutory minimum age of sale of 18 for nicotine inhaling products comes into effect on 1 October 2015. - The regulations introducing this age restriction define a nicotine inhaling product as:
+The statutory minimum age of sale of 18 for nicotine inhaling products comes into effect on 1 October 2015.

+The Regulations introducing this age restriction define a nicotine inhaling product as: